 The surgery is performed to correct the luxation, or “popping out” of the kneecap (called the patella).
-A luxating patella is caused by a congenital malformation which creates abnormal forces on the kneecap, causing it to slide out of the groove (called the patellar groove) in which it normally sits.
+A luxating patella is caused by a congenital malformation that creates abnormal forces on the kneecap, causing it to slide out of the groove (called the patellar groove) in which it normally sits.
 There are different degrees, or grades, that a patellar luxation can occur:

 - Grade I – the patella pops back into place spontaneously